 On other days, I recommend the Robin Food Volkskeuken (Mondays, Wednesdays, Thursdays, and Sundays) for a three course vegetarian meal for ten euros among new friends with games on Sundays (bring two euros).
 (Cash only.)

-Biladi.
 This Moroccan restaurant has a delicious chicken sandwich with fries for a ridiculous reasonable price.
-I'm totally addicted to the spicy sauce that goes on the chicken and the appetizers.
+I’m totally addicted to the spicy sauce that goes on the chicken and the appetizers.
 Be sure to have the Moroccan mint tea.
 There’s multiple branches around Amsterdam.

 I couldn’t leave off Surinamese Roti, a must-try food while in Amsterdam.
 It’s typically about 6 euros for a huge roti bread with with chicken, curry sauce potatoes, and green beans.
 Roompram Roti is close to the Albert Cuypmarkt and absolutely delicious.